Shang-Chi and the Legend of the Ten Rings: Filming

 Principal photography began in February 2020, shooting at Fox Studios Australia in Sydney and on location throughout the state of New South Wales, under the working title Steamboat.
 William Pope served as cinematographer for the film, shooting on the Arri Alexa LF.
 Cretton chose Pope because he felt the cinematographer's style could be both naturalistic and heightened, and because of Pope's work on The Matrix (1999) which Cretton believed had the right tone for an MCU film focused on Asian and Asian-American characters.
-Cretton was inspired by Jackie Chan's filmography, the Ip Man series, Tai Chi Master, and Kung Fu Hustle among others in the martial arts and kung-fu genres, as well as anime and video games.
+Pope already wanted to work with Cretton after being impressed by his film Short Term 12 (2013).
+Cretton was inspired for his direction by Jackie Chan's filmography, the Ip Man series, Tai Chi Master (1993), and Kung Fu Hustle (2004) among others in the martial arts and kung-fu genres, as well as anime and video games.

 On March 12, after studios had started halting production on films due to the COVID-19 pandemic, Cretton decided to have himself tested for coronavirus after working closely with people who had potentially been exposed to it.
 This was a precaution due to Cretton having a newborn baby, and he self-isolated while awaiting these results; the test later came back negative.
 While Cretton was self-isolating, Marvel suspended first unit production for the film but intended for other aspects such as second unit to continue as normal.
 On March 13, the rest of the film's production was paused as Disney halted filming on most of its projects.
 Before the shut down, Ronny Chieng joined the cast in an undisclosed role.
-In early April, Disney shifted much of their Phase Four slate of films due to the pandemic, moving Shang-Chi's release date to May 7, 2021.
+In early April, Disney shifted much of the MCU's Phase Four slate of films due to the pandemic, moving Shang-Chi's release date to May 7, 2021.

-Work building sets for the film resumed at the end of July 2020, and by August 2, all cast and crew members had arrived to begin shooting "in the coming days".
-Any cast and crew members returning to Australia from outside the country had to be quarantined for two weeks upon arrival before returning to work, according to Australia's guidelines.
-Later in August, Yeoh was confirmed to appear in the film.
+Work building sets for the film resumed at the end of July 2020, and by August 2 all cast and crew members had arrived to begin shooting "in the coming days".
+Any cast and crew returning to Australia had to be quarantined for two weeks upon arrival before returning to work, according to Australia's COVID-19 guidelines.
+Later in August, Yeoh was confirmed to be appearing in the film.
 The next month, the film's release date was pushed back to July 9, 2021, after Black Widow was shifted to the May 2021 date.
-In October, filming took place in San Francisco, also under the working title Steamboat.
+In October, filming took place in San Francisco.
+Due to the pandemic, crew in Australia could not travel to San Francisco for this filming.
 Shooting locations included the Russian Hill, Noe Valley, and Nob Hill neighborhoods, as well as Fisherman's Wharf and Ghirardelli Square.
 Filming wrapped on October 24, 2020.